lwang89/padcpy/README.md

 Bookmark window =

-* "Save" button and manual override
+* "Save" button

-* "View" button and manual override
+* "View" button

 * Bookmarks display

+* "Viewing" widget

+* Override radio buttons

-* Sliders window = like other prototypes, not intended to be in final system
+* Radio buttons for brain state = like other prototypes, not intended to be in final system

     * Also shows brain state back to the user

 Bookmarks display

-* Shows pad corresponding to brain state
+* Shows pad corresponding to brain state as of last View or Save command, or continuously.

 * If you click a bookmark it sends main browser there.